14 Apr MOBIDIC

-Molecular Biomarkers and Adherent and Invasive Escherichia Coli (AIEC) Detection study In Crohn’s disease patients (MOBIDIC)
+MOBIDIC: Molecular Biomarkers and Adherent and Invasive Escherichia Coli (AIEC) Detection study In Crohn’s disease patients

 Abnormal colonization of the gastrointestinal tract by Enterobacteriaceae might play a role in the development of Crohn’s Disease (CD).
 Clearance of this bacteria could represent a new therapeutic strategy in CD.
 The purpose of this study was to develop a non-invasive test to look for a specific bacteria, invasive Escherichia Coli, (AIEC) known to be found in certain patient’s with Crohn’s Disease.
 High levels of AIEC have been associated with premature recurrence of acute flare ups of the disease, longer lasting flare ups and more cases needing surgery.